d-lab-5/digitalhome-cloud-data-model/README.md

 Renamed from Room, it includes both enclosed and open areas within an Area.

 ### Group:
-LAN can also be represented as a Group when viewed as a logical grouping of networked devices for automation, such as media servers, smart TVs, IP cameras, and access points that may be managed as a single network segment or scenario target.

 Defines a logical (non-physical) grouping of Equipment, typically for automation scenarios.
+Groups can also represent logical network or functional sets (e.g., LAN Media Group, Heating Group).

 ### Use Cases:
 - Groups simplify control logic for smart home scenarios